creativelittledots/append-posts-rest-api/README.md

 Get child posts, revisions or posts (and custom post types) belonging to categories (and custom taxonomies) in one single request.

+Also appends image property to posts so do not have to use the _embed url parameter in order to get the full size image url.

 ## Children

 To append posts to posts (where posts have child posts)